compuphase/makedepend/readme.md

 makedepend scans a list of C and C++ source files for `#include` statements, and then rewrites the makefile to add these header files as "dependencies" of the target for the C/C++ files.
-This will cause the `make` program to recompile the C/C++ sources if one of the header files is modified.
+This will cause the Make program to recompile the C/C++ sources if one of the header files is modified.

 Originally, makedepend was distributed as part of the X Window system